OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-deploy-remove-applications-fabricclient.md

         }
     }

-    // Delete an application instance from the application type. try
+    // Delete an application instance from hello application type. try
     {
         DeleteApplicationDescription deleteApplicationDescription = new DeleteApplicationDescription(new Uri(appName));